New York AG says Trump's company deceived banks and tax authorities - ExBulletin

 James’ office detailed its findings in a lawsuit seeking to force Trump, his daughter Ivanka Trump and son Donald Trump Jr. to comply with subpoenas demanding their testimony.

-Investigators, according to court documents, had developed significant additional evidence indicating that the Trump Organization used fraudulent or deceptive asset valuations to obtain a host of economic benefits, including loans, insurance coverage and tax deductions.
+Investigators, according to court documents, had “developed significant additional evidence indicating that the Trump Organization used fraudulent or deceptive asset appraisals to obtain a multitude of economic benefits, including loans, insurance coverage and tax deductions.

 Trump sued James in federal court last month, seeking to end his investigation.
-In the lawsuit, his lawyers claimed the attorney general, a Democrat, violated Republicans’ constitutional rights in a thinly veiled effort to publicly slander Trump and his associates.
+In the lawsuit, his attorneys claimed the attorney general, a Democrat, violated the Republican’s constitutional rights in a “thinly veiled effort to publicly slander Trump and his associates.”

-In the past, the former Republican president denounced the James investigation and the Braggs probe as part of a witch hunt.
+In the past, the Republican ex-president has denounced the James investigation and the Bragg investigation as part of a “witch hunt”.

 In a statement on Tuesday evening, James’ office said it had not decided whether or not to pursue legal action, but said the evidence gathered so far shows the investigation should continue without hindrance.